 The Common Alerting Protocol (CAP) provides an open, non-proprietary digital message format for all types of alerts and notifications.
+It does not address any particular application or telecommunications method.
 The CAP format is compatible with emerging techniques, such as Web services, as well as existing formats including the Specific Area Message Encoding (SAME) used for NOAA Weather Radio and the Emergency Alert System, while offering enhanced capabilities that include: